 The best thing for cracked lips is to apply a natural lip balm that is rich in vitamin E. Known to help maintain healthy skin, this vital vitamin locks moisture into the lips and is a key ingredient in our Ultimate Wonder Balm, a multi-purpose rescue balm which protects and conditions to leave a natural sheen.

-Ideal for sensitive lips, nourishing SOS balm contains natural plant oils and waxes to soothe away dryness and protect from chapping.
+Alternatively, One Balm makes a great natural lip balm and contains natural plant oils and waxes to soothe away dryness and protect from chapping.

 7 natural ways to soothe dry and cracked lips